-A Qualitative Risk Assessment (Q_LRA) was undertaken to determine the baseline peat stability conditions in areas of proposed infrastructure within the proposed Site.
+A Qualitative Risk Assessment (Q_LRA) was undertaken to determine the baseline peat stability conditions in areas of proposed infrastructure within the Site.
 The Q_LRA approach is based on a system where factors of influence and impact are multiplied together to generate Risk Rating Scores and corresponding qualitative relative risks.
-The Q_LRA was undertaken at each probe location undertaking during Phase 1 and Phase 2 probing by Mott MacDonald across the Site.
-The baseline assessment found that the risk of peat slide events occurring was classified as Very Low to Medium risk, and at one location High risk, prior to undertaking further quantitative analysis.
+The Q_LRA was undertaken at each probe location using the data from the previous 2012 PSRA for the Operational Development, the Phase 1 (2019) and Phase 2 (2020) probing undertaken by Mott MacDonald across the Proposed Development.
+The baseline assessment found the risk of peat slide events occurring was classified as generally Very Low to Medium risk, prior to undertaking further quantitative analysis.

-Given the Medium and High risk identified at some locations in the baseline assessment, a Quantitative Risk Assessment (Q_NRA), via a slope stability analysis was carried out.
-The slope stability analysis was based on the infinite slope model (model which uses failure mechanisms similar to translational slips) and determined that areas of 'Medium' and 'High' risk would have an overall Very Low to Low risk to the Site, provided appropriate mitigation measures are taken.
+Given the Medium risk identified at some locations in the baseline assessment, a Quantitative Risk Assessment (Q_NRA), via a slope stability analysis was carried out.
+The slope stability analysis was based on the infinite slope model (model which uses failure mechanisms similar to translational slips), and determined that areas of 'Medium' risk would have an overall Very Low to Low risk to the Site, provided appropriate mitigation measures are taken.